deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 4. Enter your **Application Credential Secret**

 > [!CAUTION]
-> **Multiple projects:** Kubermatic displays all projects you can access, but clusters deploy to the project associated with your application credentials.
+> **Multiple projects:** Kubermatic displays all projects you can access, but the cluster deployment to the project is associated with your application credentials.
 Verify you're using credentials for the correct project.

 ![Application Credentials](img/06-application_credentials.png)